Ranelan/Digital-Portfolio/README.md

 Gain insights into my career planning process and the guidance I received.

 🔹 [🛠️ Skills and Interests](./skills-interests/README.md)
-An exploration of what I’m good at, what I enjoy, and how it shapes my career path.
+See what I learned about my key skills and preferences through self-assessment — and how they guide my career focus.

 🔹 [🧠 Personality Assessment](./personality-assessment/README.md)
 Understand how my personality influences the way I work and collaborate.

 🔹 [📝 Create a CV](./cv/README.md)
-View the professional CV I crafted to reflect my qualifications and ambitions.
+See how I learned to build a professional CV through a guided module and quiz, and how I applied that knowledge to craft my own.

 🔹 [📬 CV Submission](./cv-submission/README.md)
-See how and where I submitted my CV, along with final reflections on the process.
+Proof of my official CV submission, plus a download link to the final document and reflection on the experience.

 ## 🔗 Additional Resources